-We have audited the Youngstown Community School's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Youngstown Community School's major federal program for the fiscal year ended June 30, 2020.
+We have audited the Youngstown Community School's compliance with the types of compliance requirements described in the Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on the Youngstown Community School's major federal program for the fiscal year ended June 30, 2021.
 The Youngstown Community School's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings.